furryfixer/Void-Kernel-Hooks/README.md

 - linux	  /boot/vmlinuz-linux
 - initrd	/boot/initramfs-linux.img

-A vkpurge hook is included which will preserve at least the most recent previous kernel, but links for grub are changed to the newest kernel by default.
+A vkpurge hook is included which will delete obsolete kernels, but preserve at least the most recent previous kernel.
+Links for grub are changed to the newest kernel by default.